China BlueChemical (OTCMKTS:CBLUY) Reaches New 1-Year High at $6.98

-China BlueChemical Ltd. (OTCMKTS:CBLUY)’s stock price reached a new 52-week high during trading on Tuesday .
-The company traded as high as $6.98 and last traded at $6.98, with a volume of 0 shares changing hands.
+China BlueChemical Ltd. (OTCMKTS:CBLUY) reached a new 52-week high during trading on Tuesday .
+The stock traded as high as $6.98 and last traded at $6.98, with a volume of 0 shares changing hands.
 The stock had previously closed at $6.98.

 China BlueChemical Company Profile (OTCMKTS:CBLUY)